 - Repeat twice per day to help assist the symptoms of side effects from mange until the mange is cleared up.

-Notes: Yogurt will not cure mange, it will only help soothe the side effects caused by mange and should be used alongside other home remedies for mange in dogs.
+Notes: Yogurt will not cure mange, it will only help soothe the side effects caused by mange and should be used alongside other home remedies.
 Also, you should not let your dog lick the yogurt or it will not be able to work.

 6. Apply Olive Oil